VOLTTRON/volttron/docs/source/platform-features/web-api/introduction.rst

     web-ssl-cert = /home/volttron/.volttron/certificates/certs/platform_web-server.crt
     web-ssl-key = /home/volttron/.volttron/certificates/private/platform_web-server.pem

-The ``vctl`` tool may be used to make the changes to the $VOLTTRON_HOME/config file by choosing "Y" for the "Is this instance web enabled?" prompt.
+The ``vcfg`` tool may be used to make the changes to the $VOLTTRON_HOME/config file by choosing "Y" for the "Is this instance web enabled?" prompt.
 To use HTTPS, enter "https" when asked "What is the protocol for this instance?".
-The ``vctl`` tool will then give the option to generate the required SSL cert and key if these do not already exist.
+The ``vcfg`` tool will then give the option to generate the required SSL cert and key if these do not already exist.

 .. code-block:: console